melkerraad/ScheffleraMonitor/README.md

 Platform-wise, my final setup uses InfluxDB Cloud combined with a locally hosted instance of Grafana.
 Initially, I experimented with a self‑hosted InfluxDB instance on a macOS server, but unfortunately I ran into a lot of networking, firewall, and binding issues that made the development and maintenance difficult.
 Moving to InfluxDB Cloud eliminated many of these issues, and it was very easy to use as a data source in Grafana.

-InfluxDB Cloud offers multiple subscription types, and I decided to go for the free version.
+InfluxDB Cloud offers [[multiple subscription types](https://www.influxdata.com/influxdb-pricing/?_gl=1*15yxm1o*_gcl_au*MTAzOTcxMzUwNy4xNzUxNjU3MTMz*_ga*MTE2MTYyMDY0OS4xNzUxNjU3MTMz*_ga_CNWQ54SDD8*czE3NTE4NDY4NTEkbzUkZzEkdDE3NTE4NDY4NjkkajQyJGwwJGg0OTExMzExMA..)], and I decided to go for the free version.
 This version includes 30 days data storage, alerts (only on Slack) and up to 1,000 kb/s reads and 17 kb/s writes for up to 10,000 series.
+If you remember, this project enables alerts by email as well.
+However, the alerts are setup from the Grafana instance and not the InfluxDB cloud, hence being limited to Slack by InfluxDB does not affect the project.
+If this project's scope was extended, one would likely want to investigate the other subscription options.
+The main benefit of upgrading to a paid plan would be a data retention exceeding 30 days.
+Additionally, as all alert handlers (including email) are available for paid subscriptions, the alert responsibility could be moved from Grafana to InfluxDB.
+Hence, the project could be made less dependent on Grafana and only use it for visualization purposes.

 ---continue---

-Scaling Options: Usage‑based or Annual plan for production: unlimited retention, all alert handlers (including email), higher throughput, larger series count.

-Describe your choice of platform.
-If you have tried different platforms it can be good to provide a comparison.

-Is your platform based on a local installation or a cloud?
-Do you plan to use a paid subscription or a free?
-Describe the different alternatives on going forward if you want to scale your idea.

 Describe platform in terms of functionality
-*Explain and elaborate what made you choose this platform The code
+*Explain and elaborate what made you choose this platform

+#The code

 Import core functions of your code here, and don't forget to explain what you have done!
 Do not put too much code here, focus on the core functionalities.
 Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
 Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.